ISIS targets the young, then the old in twin bombings

 Explosion 'rocked neighborhood'

-The second explosion, which witnesses say "rocked the neighborhood -- targeted the elderly.
+The second explosion, which witnesses say "rocked the neighborhood" -- targeted the elderly.

 "Our life has become full of explosions... but this was not normal," a shop owner near the Retirement Department told CNN.